 Here are some other list resources for you to check out:

 - Directory of Professional and Industry Associations from Job-Hunt.
 (Use these member directories by adding companies who are members.
 It is that simple, really!)

 Hopefully you will have many companies on your list and that’s ok.
 Actually, it is better to have more than not enough.
 Focus on the top 10 first and then begin learning more about the others.
 But, before you take a company off your list, know what they do and have a reason for taking it off your list.

 List all the company names on a spreadsheet or even better on your marketing plan.

 Don’t Go Away…I’m not done yet!

-And for my next act…I mean, in a post later this week, I’ll share with you some tips and tools for finding names of people within target companies.
-And in the third post in the series, I’ll supply ideas on what to say and how to reach out to these people you work inside target companies.
+And for my next act…I mean, I share tips and tools for finding names of people within target companies here.
+And in the third post in the series, I’ll supply ideas on what to say and how to reach out to these people inside target companies.